 The commonly-called pencil cactus (Euphorbia tirucalli) is a member of the Euphorbia family.
-It is a succulent and not a true cactus.
 Like the thousands of other types of Euphorbias, the pencil cactus has milky white stem sap that can irritate the skin.
-Another common name for the pencil cactus is milkbush, due to the milky white sap the plant releases when the stems are broken.
-A pencil cactus is an excellent houseplant and provides a distinctive shape within an indoor landscape.
+Another common name for the pencil cactus is milkbush due to the milky white sap or latex the plant releases when the stems are broken.
+Though it is a succulent and not a true cactus, Pencil is an excellent cactus houseplant variety that provides a distinctive shape within an indoor landscape.

 The Pencil Cactus Plant